-- the service falling within the list is personally performed by any person holding an interest in that qualifying entity; and - that qualifying entity does not throughout the year of assessment employ three or more full-time employees (excluding an employee who holds a share in that company or who is a member of the close corporation or co-operative, or who is a connected person19 in relation to a holder of a share in that company or a member of the close corporation or co-operative), who are on a full-time basis engaged in the business of that company of rendering that service.
+- the service falling within the list is personally performed by any person holding an interest in that qualifying entity; and - that qualifying entity does not throughout the year of assessment employ three or more full-time employees (excluding an employee who holds a share in that company or who is a member of the close corporation or co-operative, or who is a connected person21 in relation to a holder of a share in that company or a member of the close corporation or co-operative), who are on a full-time basis engaged in the business of that company of rendering that service.

 If one of these requirements for a personal service is not met, the qualifying entity will not be rendering a personal service for purposes of section 12E.
+Stated differently, both of these requirements must be met for the qualifying entity to be regarded as rendering a personal service for purposes of section 12E.

 It may happen that a qualifying entity provides a service falling within the ambit of the services listed in section 12E(4)(d) which is performed by a person holding an interest in the qualifying entity and the qualifying entity employs less than three full-time employees who are not connected to that person in the business of rendering that service.
-In this situation only the portion of the income from the rendering of the service by the person holding the interest is regarded as income from the rendering of a personal service.
-When calculating whether the 20% limitation on investment income and income from rendering a personal service has been exceeded [see 4.1.1(c)] a Randvalue apportionment of the income which is attributable to that person's involvement is required.
+In this situation only the service rendered by the person holding the interest is regarded as a personal service.
+This is important because, when calculating whether the 20% limitation on investment income and income from rendering a personal service has been exceeded [see 4.1.1(c)], it is necessary to determine the amount of income from the rendering of a personal service and that will require a Rand-value apportionment of the income which is attributable to that person's involvement.
 The Act does not prescribe a specific method of record-keeping or apportionment in calculating the income from personal services; it may be done either by means of an hourly charge out system or per job or any other appropriate method.